Vrekt/ArcNukkit/README.md

 ### What is it?

-Arc is an experimental anticheat for Nukkit.
-It is based off my Bukkit version, which you can find [here](https://github.com/Vrekt/Arc)
+**Arc is an experimental anticheat for Nukkit.
+It is based off my Bukkit version, which you can find [here](https://github.com/Vrekt/Arc)**

 The goal of Arc is to be highly performant, configurable and easy to work with.

-Checks are designed to be more leniant allowing smooth gameplay, but not allowing anything abnormal.
-(This of course can be changed through configuration)
+Checks are designed for the smoothest gameplay, while still being very effective.
+Every check is very customizable and features many vaules within the configuration allowing you to tune exactly how it works within your server.

 # Features
 - Extensive configuration and permission system